Health Center Grant to Expand Dental Care

 “We are grateful to HDS Foundation for supporting our efforts to expand advanced dental care for the people of Molokai,” said Helen Kekalia, CEO of Molokai Community Health Center.
 “With consistent year-to-year growth of new patients, plans are underway to double the size of our current dental clinic and practice that will allow us to provide for the growing needs of residents regardless of their insurance status or ability to pay.
 This gift will be used as a strategic investment in our dental expansion focus.”

 Oral health in Hawaii has become a critical public health issue, particularly among the Native Hawaiian population and residents in rural and neighbor island communities.
 Research shows that untreated dental problems can often lead to major illnesses and even death.
-Access is key for Molokai families to receive proper dental care and oral hygiene to contribute to good health and overall wellbeing.
+Access is key for Molokai families to receive proper dental care, have access to an emergency dentist, and oral hygiene to contribute to good health and overall wellbeing.